lendingloop/tech-team-presentations/slides/slide_04_c_what_we_inherited.md

 **Partial Failures:** What if capture succeeds but ledger update fails?
 We've charged the customer but our books are wrong.

 **Retry Hell:** Job fails and retries.
 Now we have a different exchange rate, duplicate fraud checks, confused state everywhere.

-**No Visibility:** Payment failed?
-Great, check Redis, check the database, check logs from 6 different services.
-Good luck figuring out where it broke.

-**Lost Money:** We actually lost money to partial failures.
-Pre-auth succeeded, capture failed, money stuck in limbo for days.

 **Why We Needed Something Better:**
 The fundamental issue: we were trying to coordinate stateful workflows across multiple services using a tool designed for stateless background jobs.